SparkPost/support-docs/content/momentum/4/console-commands/4-mailq.md

 ## Attention

-This command is unsafe to be executed in production and should be avoided.
-It is recommended to use the `mailq` HTTP endpoint instead.
+On a busy system, if this command is run frequently, it may result in a Momentum watchdog restart.
+If `mailq` data is needed multiple times per hour then it is recommended to use the [mailq HTTP endpoint](/momentum/4/http-api-stats/queues-mailq.md) instead.